iTzAlver/pokrl/README.md

 * The AI uses a single output regressor (SOR) to take actions in the game.
 Where 0 represents check/fold, and other number represents the quantity that the AI wants to raise the bet.
-* The current game speed is around 32k gps (to be improved).
+* The current game speed is around 37.2 kgps (to be improved).